65787978/smp-fs/README.md

 It is made for the Sigmanauts Mining Pool on the Ergo blockchain, and it is fully written in Rust!

+The webapp is live on the following url: http://sigmamining.xyz/

 # Gallery

 ![Landing Page](gallery/landing_page.png)